GeoscienceAustralia/PyRate/docs/usage.rst

 Each `ROI\_PAC` geocoded unwrapped interferogram requires its own header/resource file (``*.rsc``).
-These header files need to be listed in the defined ``slcfilelist``.
+These header files need to be listed in the defined ``hdrfilelist``.
 In addition, the geocoded DEM header file is required and its path and name are specified in the config file under ``demHeaderFile``.
 The geographic projection in the parameter ``DATUM:`` is extracted from the DEM header file.